Randomised controlled trials (RCT)

 Blinded trials

 Randomised controlled trials are sometimes blinded.
 People taking part in a ‘blinded trial’ will not know whether they are getting the new treatment or the standard treatment (or a placebo).
 The research team may not know either.
-They will give the best level of medical care to everyone in the trial.
-If they need to, the trial doctors can always find out whether someone is having the new treatment or the placebo.
+But if they need to, the trial doctors can always find out whether someone is having the new treatment or the placebo.

 A placebo